 TERMS DESCRIPTION

 Name Default: admin

-Key in new username here.
+Key in new user name here.

-Privilege 15: Administrator, Read and Write the new configuration

-0: Guest, read-only

 New Password Default: admin

 Key in new password here.

 Confirm Password Re-type the new password again to confirm it.

-After finished setting up the Username and Password, click on Submit to apply the configuration.
+After finished setting up the User Name and Password, click on Submit to apply the configuration.

-3.1.2.2.
-Radius server
+3.1.2.2 RADIUS SERVER

-The Remote Authentication Dial in User Service (RADIUS) mechanism is a centralized "AAA" (Authentication, Authorization and Accounting) system for connecting to network services.
+The Remote Authentication Dial In User Service (RADIUS) mechanism is a centralized "AAA" (Authentication, Authorization and Accounting) system for connecting to network services.
 The fundamental purpose of RADIUS is to provide an efficient and secure mechanism for user account management.
 RADIUS server system allows you to access the switch through secure networks against unauthorized access.